pepa65/lmdescrypt/README.md

 to work properly.
 At the same time, ZFS rose in viability, and encrypted ZFS does now exist, and it is getting support from the packagers.
 This page https://openzfs.github.io/openzfs-docs/Getting%20Started/Ubuntu/Ubuntu%2020.04%20Root%20on%20ZFS.html convinced me that the time had come to switch my installs to Encrypted ZFS.
-I used `zfse` and `encswap` to facilitate this type of install (ideally Ubiquity should support randomly encrypted swap, or even better, ZFS should support swap on zvols..!).
+I used `zfse` to facilitate this type of install (ideally Ubiquity should support randomly encrypted swap).
+There is a bug preventing ZFS to support swap on zvols, so the swap partition gets separately LUKS-encrypted.

-On the other hand, Ubiquity does now support Encrypted LVM2, so the need for `lmdescrypt` is diminished, even if the options are still limited.
+To add to that, Ubiquity does now also support Encrypted LVM2, so there is less need for `lmdescrypt`, even if the configuration options are still limited.

+# encswap
+**Transform a swap-partition into a randomly LUKS-encrypted swap partition**
+* Usage:
+  - In a terminal, download the script: `wget 4e4.win/encswap`
+  - Run the script: `bash encswap`

 # lmdescrypt
 **version 0.991**